MinBZK/max-regel-book/src/rules.md

 - **Maintainable**: Composability leads to cleaner, more modular rule systems.
 Pure functions are self-contained; they don't depend on external state or mutate anything.

 ## Rules *can* be...

+Rules are strict in the sense that the input and output is always a factset.
+But they are still very versatile, as the following examples show.

-- Reorganize parts
+- Reorganize facts in parts
-- Return the input as part of the output fact set
+- Return the input as part of the output fact set, so data is added, not replaced.
 - Ignore any input and just return some new fact set.
 - Generate facts that indicate some action (e.g. send e-mail, or generate warning)
 - Use metadata.
 Remember that facts contain the main data (*term*) but also the metadata (*info*).
 Both parts are available when creating a rule.
 That means metadata can be part of the logic to create a result, making rules expressive.
 E.g. a rule that filters people based on age (in *term*) and on source (in *info*).
-- they can take parameters to do their job.
-So we can create a rule that does many things at the same time.
-For example a function with the parameters `color = yellow`, `shape != round`, determines the total price for each banana in a (fact)set of available fruits.
-But we may already have trouble with one of our design goals: *traceability*.
-If a fruit is not yellow or round enough for a banana, it is harder to automatically track which of those demands was not met.
-The same holds for the total price of those fruits: does it make sense for the number of items that met the criteria?
-  This is why we promote breaking down rules in reusable, simpler rules.
-Those can we individually checked for correctness and allows for running an audit log on those components.
+- They can take parameters to do their job.
+Parameters are not part of the normal input argument (a factset), but rather means to specify a rule further.
+Take a filter rule for example.
+It could filter facts on a certain field, say "age > 18".
+This is then a parameter that is set up once, and can then be applied any number of times to different inputs.
+- Rules can use parameters to retrieve data from external sources.
+When such a rule gets a customer id, it can retrieve relevant data by a REST API, and format the resulting data as a factset.